 Spring Protocol allows students to practice proper etiquette for formal occasions.
 This trains them in the skills of participating in formal functions with ease.
 The children we are homeschooling will one day be leaders of their homes, churches, local organizations, and communities.
 Quite possibly, some will even be leaders on a national or international scale.

 Perhaps it is human nature for one generation to reject the mores of the generation that preceded it.
 This is a phenomenon often referred to under the umbrella phrase, “the generation gap.”
-It is important to consider, however, the following questions and conclusions as we prepare for Protocol:
+It is important to consider, however, the following questions and conclusions as students prepare for Protocol:

 - If one is eager to reject the manners and standards of one’s elders as being pointless and simply “for show,” you can be sure that the generation that follows will mimic those attitudes.